MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 ## Limitation

-There is a maximum number of service principals a principal can created, for more information see [Azure AD service limits and restrictions](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-service-limits-restrictions)
+There is a maximum number of service principals a principal can created, for more information see [Azure AD service limits and restrictions](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-service-limits-restrictions).

 > The Application Developer role grants the ability, but the total number of created objects is limited to 250 to prevent hitting the directory-wide object quota.
-[Source](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-quickstart-app-registration-limits).
+[Source](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-quickstart-app-registration-limits)

 {: .box-error}
-Code: Directory_QuotaExceeded
+Code: Directory_QuotaExceeded <br/>
 Message: The directory object quota limit for the Principal has been exceeded.
-Please aks you administrator to increase the quaote limit or delete objects to reduce the used quota.
+Please ask your administrator to increase the quaote limit or delete objects to reduce the used quota.

-To work around this limitations multiple *Clone Service Principals* can be used.
+To work around this limitation multiple *Clone Service Principals* can be used.
-The *Clone Service Principal* can also be assigned the `Application Administrator` role, as this role has higher quota.
+The *Clone Service Principal* can also be assigned the `Application Administrator` role. this role has a higher quota.

-A work around is also to transfer the ownership of the newly created application registrations to delegate service principals to work around the limit.
+A work around is to transfer the ownership of the newly created application registrations to a delegate service principals, too.

-Cleanup of created service principals, consider that there is a soft delete of application registrations.
-It can take up to 30 days to remove an Azure AD object.
+Clean up of created service principals: Consider that a soft delete for Azure AD application registrations is in place.
+It can take up to 30 days to remove an Azure AD object completly from the directory.
+The soft deleted application will count towards you quota limit.

 To see the amount of Azure AD objects use: